-Nebraska higher education institutions on all levels have a responsibility to protect every student's rights regardless of the circumstances.
+Nebraska higher education institutions on all levels have a responsibility under Title IX to protect every student's rights regardless of the circumstances.
 This duty, however, isn't always honored, as some students slip through the cracks and are denied due process.
 Thousands of cases are filed by students every year alleging unlawful discrimination and the deprivation of their rights within disciplinary procedures.

 This phenomenon is unsurprisingly prevalent in cases involving sexual misconduct.
-Respondent students especially report being treated unfairly during Title IX processes.
+Respondent students especially report being treated unfairly during processes.
 Fortunately, students in this predicament have options to rectify their school's wrongdoing.
 One of these options is to file a complaint with the Office for Civil Rights (OCR).

 What is an OCR Complaint?